Last Updated 5-2015

 What do I need to bring to file an eviction?

-Five (5) copies of the notice given to the tenant and the lease (if applicable) and an envelope addressed to each tenant with postage on it.
+A completed complaint along with five (5) copies of the notice given to the tenant and the lease (if applicable), and a pre-stamped envelope addressed to each tenant.

 Can you accept a personal check for fees?